AbstractEmbedded/CoreMIDI-Thru/README.md

 <h4>Best Practices</h4>

-Since our client DAW application can't avoid using the mach message based IPC to obtain MIDI packets we can't avoid the latency and jitter incurred by this pipeline entirely but we can minimize the load associated with respect to the DAW's main runloop and the work the server is doing to fulfill such mach based requests by making it the only CoreMIDI client app registered with the server and aggregating our desired external hardware input devices to a single IAC bus for the DAW to read from.
+Since our client DAW application can't avoid using the mach message based IPC to obtain MIDI packets we can't avoid the latency and jitter incurred by this pipeline entirely but we can minimize the load associated with respect to the DAW's main runloop and the work the server is doing to fulfill such mach based requests by making it the only CoreMIDI client app registered with the server and aggregating our desired external hardware input device streams to a single IAC bus for the DAW to read from.

 <h4>AudioUnit Devices</h4>